Happy Financial Awareness Day!

 Finding a pro that you can relate to

 To get our budget in order we are turning to none other than the budget mom herself Miko.
 I have been following her for a while and I like her style.
 If you don’t know who The Budget Mom is then let me explain.
 She is this badass chick who kicked her financial situation’s ass.
 She is all about a weekly cash envelope system that works for you.

 Do what is best for your Budget

-It’s not a one size way fits all.
+It’s not a one size fits all way.
 This system holds you accountable for your actions.
 It goes by YOUR real numbers in YOUR bank account.
 Not by someone else’s numbers or what you “SHOULD” be spending or saving.
-Its all done how you want it.
+It’s all done how you want it.